jlming6/code-guides/java/code-guide.md

 * Use overloading as few as possible.
     * A safe, conservative policy is never to export two overloadings with the same number of parameters.

+* Return empty arrays or collections, not nulls.

 ## Operation

 ## Exceptions

+* Use exceptions only for exceptional conditions.
+    * What is exceptional condition?

+* Use unchecked exceptions for most conditions exception you have good reasons to use checked exceptions.

+* **Throw exceptions appropriate to the abstraction**.
+    * That is one reason why it will be better to use unchecked exception.
+    * Check exception will expose the implementation.

+* Include failure-capture context information in detail messages.

+* Stive for failure atomicity(Transation).

+* Never ignore(swallow) exceptions.

 ## String

+* Avoid string where other types are more appropriate.
+    * Enum
+    * Aggregate object. it is usually a bad idea to **_represent_** the object as a single string.

+* Beware the performance of string concatenation.
+    * Use StringBuilder to concatenate strings.

 ## Concurrency

+* Synchronization has no effect unless both read and write operations are synchronized.

+* Should do as little work as possible inside synchronized regions.

+* Prefer executors and tasks to threads.

+* To enable safe concurrent use, a class should clearly document what level of thread safety it supports.
+    * immutable
+    * unconditionally thread-safe
+    * conditionally thread-safe
+    * not thread-safe
+    * thread-hostile

+* Never depend on the thread scheduler(magic).

+* Thread Group?

 ## Reflection

+* Prefer interface to reflection.
+    * Lose all the benefits of compile-time type checking.
+    * The code required to perform reflective access is clumsy and verbose.
+    * Performance suffers.

 ## MISC